Enter your zip code above to find your hardiness zone, plants available for your area, and your estimated ship date.

 This tree looks great year-round.
 In summer, this variety yields sweet, purple-red plums; in spring, it offers white, fragrant flowers; and in fall and winter, the tree offers structural interest and a great place to hang holiday lights.
-Vigorous, heat-tolerant and disease-resistant.
-A superb pollinator for other Japanese plums.
+A heavy bearer, Methley grows clusters of plums all throughout the tree.
+Vigorous and disease-resistant to fungal diseases like rust.
+A superb pollinator for other Japanese plum trees.
+Heat-tolerant.
+Clingstone.
 Ripens in mid July.
 Self-pollinating.

 The best way to succeed is to plan before you plant.
 Let’s discuss location: Do you know where you want to plant your new trees?
 Avoid many future problems by considering all aspects of the planting spot, such as:

 Is a pollinator variety present?
 Cross-pollination by a different variety, of the same type of tree, is key to the success of many fruit trees.
 In most cases, its absence is why trees don’t bear fruit or produce poorly.
 Since insects and wind carry pollen from one blossom to the other blossoms the trees should be planted fairly close together, within 50 feet.

 Your tree would love a sunny place with well-drained, fertile soil.
 But it will be quite satisfied with six to eight hours of sunlight.
 Good drainage is required to keep your trees “happy.”
 If your soil has high clay content, use our Coco-Fiber Potting Medium or add one-third peat to the soil at planting time.
 We do not recommend planting fruit trees in heavy, pure clay soils.